CBXZero/JSRadar/readme.md

 Instructions:

 1. Include the graph.js (or whatever you need to rename it to) in your html document
-2. Call JSRadar in javascript, passing 2 arguments:
-	a.
-The id of your canvas object as a String
-	b.
-An array of numberical data
+2. Call JSRadar in javascript, passing 2 arguments (the id of your canvas object as a String, An array of numerical data)

 Important Notes: